EdsonGermano/socrata-platform-awscli-omnibus/README.md

-awscli Omnibus project
+AWSCLI Omnibus Project
 ======================
 This project creates full-stack platform-specific packages for `awscli`!

 Installation
 ------------
-You must have a sane Ruby 2.0.0+ environment with Bundler installed.
-Ensure all the required gems are installed:
+You must have a Ruby 2.0+ environment with Bundler installed and ensure all the required gems are installed:

 ```shell